 About the Collaborative:

 The Central Valley News Collaborative was announced in late 2020 and began its work in 2021 with the Collaborative's reporters shining a light on how the Central Valley’s communities of color have been disproportionately impacted, physically and financially, by COVID-19.
-The Collaborative is now exploring how the drought and climate change could reshape the Valley, and the lives of the people who work in the agriculture industry.
-The Collaborative is supported by the Central Valley Community Foundation, with technology and training support by Microsoft Corp.
+The Collaborative is now exploring other issues facing the region's Latino communities, from climate change to agriculture.
+The Collaborative is supported by the Central Valley Journalism Collaborative with technology and training support by Microsoft Corp.

 -